Deprecated: Enabling the X-XSS-Protection header

 protect your site against cross-site scripting attacks.
-The default value stops some
+It can stop some browsers

-browsers from loading pages when they detect reflected cross-site scripting
+from loading pages when they detect reflected cross-site scripting attacks.

 About this task